 Sometimes it's worth taking a deep breath and remembering what a pleasure it can be to live in Portland, Oregon.
 This week, the Hollywood Theatre announced that its bimonthly Queer Horror series, programmed and hosted by Carla Rossi, will return in December.
 It was a prime opportunity for such deep breathing.
 To live somewhere where a century-old movie palace invites a drag clown behind its doors to do vaudeville before screening The Stepford Wives (and this regularly sells out)?
 A gift.

-The announcement, like all our favorites, came with an additional free-of-charge bonus announcement: Carla Rossi will now host her very own Vampira-style anthology web series called Tales from Queer Horror.
+The announcement, like all our favorites, came with a free-of-charge bonus announcement: Carla Rossi will now also host her very own Vampira-style anthology web series called Tales from Queer Horror.
 "I had seen visions in my head of Carla sitting in her dumpster with puppets, hosting a Tales from the Crypt, Elvira kind of throwback," says Anthony Hudson, Carla's out-of-drag alter ego.
 "This has been probably five years in the making, at least."

 Queer Horror began at the Hollywood in 2015, and since 2016, screenings have been preceded by elaborate one-act pre-shows penned by Hudson and populated by Portland's drag and burlesque talent.
 Knowing there would be value in keeping these on hand, Hudson has had each one recorded, and since 2018, local filmmaker Josh Lunden (an integral part of Tales from Queer Horror) has been capturing them with a multi-cam setup.
 "They really give you the sense of being in the theater: you see the audience coming in, you see the costumes, you see us backstage getting ready.
 It's so grand," Hudson says.
 "It's that thing where it's live performance, but filmed in a way that makes you feel like you're part of it, instead of just watching, like, one camera pointed at Jason Alexander on Great Performances."